small logo

 For example, Silicon based diodes are most sensitive in the 400nm (nearly UV) to 1000nm (near IR) spectral range and cover the visible well.
 InGaAs is relatively insensitive to visible light but responds well to the IR used in information systems.

 The intrinsic speed of the photodiode is also determined by the semiconductor material.
 The higher electron mobility in InGaAs allows response times which are simply not attainable with Si.
 Our latest GaAs model offers unprecedented speed in the visible range.
 Other factors which might be important to your needs, such as Dark Current and Capacitance are also listed in the table on Photodiode Specifications.
+The maximum allowable input optical power is 10 mW.

 The photodiode in all our modules is reverse biased to minimize intrinsic capacitance for maximally fast response.